► Merc’s huge Hyperscreen infotainment tested

 MBUX Hyperscreen: does it work?

-Yes.
-But is it worth it?
-We’re not quite so sure.
-The ‘regular’ My MBUX system can do 90 per cent of what the Hyperscreen can do with the standard portrait screen.
-Entirely clever it may be, but it seems a little unnecessary.
+So is it worth it?
+That depends on you.
+The ‘regular’ My MBUX system can do 90 per cent of what the Hyperscreen can with the standard portrait screen, so it is a bit superfluous.
+However, if you’re a tech person then it’s a must-buy regardless.